-How to take the Pain out of Architecture Documentation
+How to take the pain out of architecture documentation

 A well-documented architecture can be the difference between a project that succeeds and one that fails.
 However, it requires a significant and ongoing investment in time and effort.
 Can it be made to be less painful?

-If you start a conversation with an engineer by saying “We need to write the architecture documentation,” your best case is eye-rolling and deep sighs, and your worst case is they just turn and walk out of the room.
+If you start a conversation with an engineer by saying “We need to write the architecture documentation,” your best case is eye-rolling and deep sighs, and your worst case is they just turn around and walk out of the room.
 That is how painful architecture documentation can be.

 A well-documented architecture can be the difference between a project that succeeds and one that fails.
 Not only does architecture documentation ensure that a system is well-understood, thoughtfully designed, and can be clearly communicated to others, but it also results in higher team productivity, a better onboarding experience, and great software.